-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer a Platelet Rich Plasma (PRP) injections, Pulse Stimulation Treatment (P-STIM), Interstitial Laser Therapy and Electrical Nerve Stimulation.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer a Stem Cell Therapy, Platelet Rich Plasma (PRP) injections, and Interstitial Laser Therapy.

 What is Pudendal Neuralgia?

 Pudendal neuralgia is a neuropathic condition, affecting both men and women, which affect the pudendal nerve.
 Pudendal neuralgia leads to pain in the genital area like in the clitoris and vulva in women, penis, and scrotum in men, as well as in the perineum and rectum in both men and women.
 The pain gets worse usually when sitting.